Impeachment Hearing Schedule: How to Watch House Testimony

 The Trump impeachment hearings kicked off last week with testimony from George Kent, Bill Taylor, and Marie Yovanovitch.
 This week the House Intelligence Committee has a more packed schedule, with three days of hearings set to run from morning to evening.
 The proceedings will be broadcast live on C-SPAN, and all the major cable news networks.
-The hearings will also live stream on PBS, C-SPAN, and the website for the House Intelligence Committee.
+The hearings will also livestream on PBS, C-SPAN, and the website for the House Intelligence Committee.
 Here’s the full schedule for this week.

 Tuesday, November 19